lifepillar/vim-wwdc17-theme/Readme.md

 WWDC17 also works in MacVim, gVim, etc…: no configuration is needed.

 For terminals not supporting true colors, WWDC17 will fall back to use a (pretty good) approximate palette based on xterm's 256 colors.
+And if you happen to stumble upon an old vt100 terminal emulator, well, WWDC17 will fall back to black&white at the blink of an eye!

 ## Options